Nitrokey/odoo-modules/firebase_notify/README.rst

 **Step 3: Test and Verify**

 4. **Test Notifications**: Click the "Test Notification" button
-5. **Check Desktop**: You should see a real browser notification
+5. **Check Desktop**: You should see a browser notification
 6. **Test Message Flow**: Send yourself a message in Odoo to test the complete flow

 **🎯 What You'll Experience:**
 - **Browser permission prompt**: "Allow notifications" dialog
-- **Real desktop notifications**: Actual notifications that appear on your desktop
+- **Desktop notifications**: Actual notifications that appear on your desktop
 - **Background notifications**: Works even when Odoo tab is not active
 - **Click actions**: Clicking notifications opens/focuses Odoo
 - **Foreground alerts**: In-app notifications when Odoo is active